gcatanese/udacityCapstoneProject/README.md

 # Data Model

-The data model involves 3 staging tables (staging_temperature_data, staging_us_city_data, staging_airport_code_data) and
+The data model involves 3 staging tables (staging_temperature_data, staging_us_city_data, staging_airport_code_data)
+which map the structure of the corresponding dataset.
-a Star Scheme design with a Fact table (temperatures) and 3 dimensions (Cities, Airports, Time).
+The other tables represent the Star Scheme with a Fact table (temperatures) and 3 dimensions (Cities, Airports, Time).

 # Solution

 There are three main steps involved in the solution:
-* one-off preprocessing of the data: this is performed using Python and Panda library and aims at preparing the data for the ETL
+* Pre-Process: one-off preprocessing of the data: this is performed using Python and Panda library and aims at preparing the data for the ETL
-* create the data model which will store the data
+* Create Data Model: create the data model which will store the data
-* execute the ETL
+* Perform ETL: execute the ETL pipeline

 ## Pre-Process